 The group’s leader S.Coups (Choi Seungcheol) has been granted an official military exemption due to a chronic knee injury that would prevent him from completing active duty requirements.
 This medical exemption was approved after a thorough review by South Korea’s Military Manpower Administration.

-PLEDIS Entertainment announced on March 1, 2024, that S.Coups has been classified as Grade 5 in his military evaluation, exempting him from active duty.
+PLEDIS Entertainment announced on March 1, 2024, that S.Coups is classified as Grade 5 in his military evaluation, exempting him from active duty.
 The Grade 5 designation means he would only be called to serve during wartime, per South Korea’s conscription laws.

 Jeonghan (Serving)